 Pete tries cases with a passion for justice and vindication for his clients.
 He won his first multi-million dollar verdict from a unanimous jury in a fraud case before he turned 30 years old—then he defended the final judgment all the way to the Texas Supreme Court.
 Since then, Pete has won seven, eight, and nine-figure verdicts and judgments in both state and federal courts.

 In prior cases, Pete won an eight-figure judgment against former corporate officers for civil racketeering ("RICO") violations, RICO conspiracy, fraud, and breach of fiduciary duty after a three-week trial in federal court.
 Pete won a seven-figure jury verdict and obtained a final judgment as lead counsel in state court on his healthcare clients' claims of fraud, theft, and breach of contract against an investor.
-He tried a two-month-long federal jury trial in which his internet-technology client obtained a seven-figure jury verdict and successfully defended against a $20 million counterclaim under the Computer Fraud and Abuse Act.
+He tried a two-month-long federal jury trial in which his internet-technology client won a seven-figure verdict and successfully defended against a $20 million counterclaim under the Computer Fraud and Abuse Act.

 The Texas Lawyer recently recognized Pete as a Legal Leader on the Rise in the State of Texas.
 He was selected as a Texas Super Lawyer in the 2013 Thompson Reuters publication, and his fraud verdict against Mercedes-Benz was highlighted in the National Law Journal's "Big Money Wins" of 2013.
 The Texas Lawyer further recognized RGM as the Litigation Firm of the Year for 2013 in the small firm category.